zarekxu/QuadraLib/README.md

 ### Models and benchmarks for QDNN researchers

 QuadraLib collects current [QDNN papers](https://github.com/zarekxu/QuadraLib/blob/main/SOTA%20Papers/paper_list.md) and their key designs.
 It also provides a variety of pre-defined QDNN models in multiple application scenarios (e.g. image classification, object detection) that have state-of-the-art accuracy performance.
+Currently, it provide pre-trained VGGNet and ResNet on CIFAR-10 in image classification and VGG-based SSD in object detection.
 Users can also easily create their own QDNN models by using quandratic layers provided by QuadraLib, via mannually building or auto-builder.
 More models and application tasks will be supported in the future.

 ### QDNN Model Definition: Manual Design and Auto-builder